Virginia Tech Faculty and Staff

 540-231-0840

-If you’re looking for ways to go deeper in your lessons, revitalize your programs, and create exceptional learning experiences for your students, consider collaborating with us.
+If you’re looking for ways to deepen curriculum, invigorate programming, and create exceptional learning experiences for your students, consider collaborating with us.

-As a home for experiential learning and interdisciplinary dialogue on campus, the Moss Arts Center seeks to build diverse perspectives, foster creativity, and promote collaboration among students, faculty, and artists.
-We’re dedicated to giving every Virginia Tech student access to creative experiences that can transform the way they see the world and the people in it.
+As a home for experiential learning and interdisciplinary dialogue on campus, the Center for the Arts at Virginia Tech seeks to build diverse perspectives, foster creativity, and promote collaboration among students, faculty, and artists.
+We're dedicated to giving every Virginia Tech student access to creative experiences that can transform the way they see the world and the people in it.
 One way to achieve that goal is through arts integration in the classroom and beyond.

 In a regular season, we present:

-• upwards of 150 free engagement events with visiting artists from around the globe and close to home
+- 200+ hands-on, free engagement activities with visiting artists from around the globe and close to home

-Explore diverse opportunities to supplement your syllabus through:
+Explore engaging opportunities to compliment your syllabus or co-curricular programming through:

 Arts Integration in Practice